-The town's popularity as a place to live and visit, coupled with its
+82. The town's popularity as a place to live and visit, coupled with its convenient location on the main highway network with good

-• To promote sustainable transport network which serves all users
+To promote sustainable transport network which serves all users as well as guarding against development which results in overburdening the existing network.

-• To increase road safety.
+To increase road safety.

-• To improve and manage car parking.

-To reduce vehicular movements especially by Heavy Good Vehicles.
+- To improve and manage car parking. - To reduce vehicular movements especially by Heavy Good Vehicles.

-To alleviate traffic congestion and implement transport measures that support sustainable improvements to the transport network.
+Alleviate traffic congestion and implement transport measures that support sustainable improvements to the transport network.